cloudcreativity/ddd-modules/docs/guide/domain/value-objects.md

 }
 ```

-Only the _presentation_ layer knows - as JSON is a data delivery mechanism.
-As we know, the domain layer is the
+Only the _presentation_ layer knows if the JSON is being used as a data delivery mechanism.
+Or the _infrastructure_
+layer, if the JSON is being used as a storage or communication format.
+As we know, the domain layer is the inner-most
-inner-most layer, that should have no knowledge of the outer layers - including the presentation layer.
-The same
+layer and should have no knowledge of the other layers.

-applies for serializing to strings - this is a concern of the presentation layer.
+The same applies for serializing to strings - this is a concern of the presentation or infrastructure layers.

 The only exception to this would be _scalar_ value objects - for example our `EmailAddress` value object.
 In this case,
 it is reasonable to implement `JsonSerializable` as the only possible representation of the value in JSON is
 its underlying scalar value - in this case, a string.
+It would also be reasonable to implement `Stringable` for the same
+reason.

 :::info
 The logic for this exception to the rule matches how PHP handles `BackedEnum`s - which in JSON are serialized to their
 backing scalar value (either a string or integer).
 :::

-Where the scalar value object is also a string, it is also reasonable to implement `Stringable`.

 So our `EmailAddress` class could look like this: